calband/calchart-redesign-old/README.md

 2. Server-side tests (`python vmanage.py test`): These are Django tests that test functionality within the back-end; e.g. testing Django models
 3. Unit tests (`npm test`): These are Javascript tests (using the Karma library) that test functionality within the front-end; e.g. testing Component methods
 4. Integration tests (`npm run integration`): These are Javascript tests that test functionality between the front-end and the back-end; e.g. testing `sendAction` calls

+These commands should be run on the same machine you called `npm install` on.

 More detailed information and examples of these tests can be found in `docs/Testing.md`.